-In 2018, INFORM’s Machine Learning (ML) assessment project, aimed to achieve two results.
-Firstly, could INFORM’s broader ML algorithms, developed for use in other industries such as finance, be applied to our Optimization Modules used in terminals around the world.
-And secondly, if so, apply them to real-world terminal data and identify areas where improvements could be made.
-Last year we wrote about how Artificial Intelligence (AI) had made, and was continuing to make, its way into the terminal industry and further, how Machine Learning (ML), as a branch of AI could be implemented.
-In a piece that likened AI’s current position to that of Frankenstein, the article closed by saying that AI was coming and that as an industry we can either be prepared or caught off-guard when it does.
-For INFORM, as a leading AI solution provider, the question wasn’t how to prepare for AI, but rather, how could we leverage the promise of Machine Learning and build it into our core AI driven solution?
+In 2018, INFORM’s machine learning (ML) assessment project aimed to achieve two results.
+Firstly, could INFORM’s broader ML algorithms, developed for use in other industries such as finance, be applied to our Optimization Modules used in terminals around the world?
+And secondly, if so, we wanted to apply them to real-world terminal data and identify areas where improvements could be made.
+Last year we wrote about how artificial intelligence (AI) had made, and was continuing to make, its way into the terminal industry, and further, how machine learning (ML) as a branch of AI could be implemented.
+In a piece that likened AI’s current position to that of Frankenstein, the article closed by saying that AI was coming and that as an industry we can either be prepared or caught off guard when it does.
+For INFORM, as a leading AI solution provider, the question wasn’t how to prepare for AI, but rather, how could we leverage the promise of machine learning and build it into our core AI-driven solution?

 Table of Contents

-As such, in 2018, INFORM undertook a Machine Learning assessment project, looking at maritime container terminals and how ML could be used to improve operational and optimization outcomes.
+As such, in 2018, INFORM undertook a machine learning assessment project, looking at maritime container terminals and how ML could be used to improve operational and optimization outcomes.
 The assessment aimed to achieve two results.
-Firstly, could INFORM’s broader ML algorithms, devel- oped for use in other industries such as finance, be applied to our Optimization Modules used in terminals around the world.
-And secondly, if so, apply them to real-world terminal data and identify areas where improvements could be made to parameters that influence the optimization calculations of INFORM’s add-on Optimization Modules.
+Firstly, could INFORM’s broader ML algorithms, developed for use in other industries such as finance, be applied to our Optimization Modules used in terminals around the world?
+And secondly, if so, could we apply them to real-world terminal data and identify areas where improvements could be made to parameters that influence the optimization calculations of INFORM’s add-on Optimization Modules?

 Working with a randomized sample of 1 million containers handled in the 2017 calendar year with 50 data variables (explanatory variables) at a selected terminal, we set off to answer these two questions.
-The dataset was split further; using a time slicing method, a training dataset (75% of the dataset) and a testing dataset (25% of the dataset) were created in accor-dance with good ML practices.
-Further, we worked with an human export to review and identify variables amongst the 50 explanatory variables that would prove meaningful in the assessment.
-We identified 16 variables that have been used to build the random forest ML models presented later in this paper (see figures 2 and 6).
+The dataset was split further; using a time slicing method, a training dataset (75% of the dataset) and a testing dataset (25% of the dataset) were created in accordance with good ML practices.
+Further, we worked with a human expert to review and identify variables among the 50 explanatory variables that would prove meaningful in the assessment.
+We identified 16 variables that have been used to build the random forest ML models presented later in this paper (see Figures 2 and 6).

 In short, the answer to the first question was a resounding yes; INFORM’s ML algorithms could be applied to work with our solution for the maritime terminal industry.
-To answer part two, it is worth exploring some of the areas of terminal optimization where it was identified that we could further improve our solution offering through the implementation of Machine Learning.
+To answer the second, it is worth exploring some of the areas of terminal optimization where we identified that we could further improve our solution offering through the implementation of machine learning.
 While we identified many areas, we will focus on container dwell time and outbound mode of transport.

-We started with the outbound mode of transport pre- dictions.
-The mosaic plot (figure 1) shows what was expected based on the TOS information received upon container arrival versus how the container actually departed the terminal.
+We started with the outbound mode of transport predictions.
+The mosaic plot (Figure 1) shows what was expected based on the TOS information received upon container arrival versus how the container actually departed the terminal.
 The areas represented are proportional to the volume of containers handled.
-“NA” areas in grey, were unknown to the TOS when the container arrived.
+“NA” areas, in gray, were unknown to the TOS when the container arrived.
 The data the TOS is configured to use to make decisions is accurate in only 62.9% of the total 1 million boxes sampled.

 Machine Learning improves the accuracy of operational data used for real-time decision-making and long-term strategic management planning.

-Working with the dataset, we drew up an empirical model to determine that the mean dwell time for loaded containers where there was no expected departure time upon container arrival.
-The mean was calculated at 84 hours (see figure 4).
-Not too far off of the selected systems pre-configured 96 hour stand-in variable, so using basic statistical modelling, we can already achieve a small improvement.
+Working with the dataset, we drew up an empirical model to determine the mean dwell time for loaded containers for which there was no expected departure time upon container arrival.
+The mean was calculated at 84 hours (see Figure 4), not too far from the selected systems pre-configured 96 hour stand-in variable.
+So, using basic statistical modeling, we can already achieve a small improvement.

 Using the revised ML generated prediction model for dwell time instead of the standard dwell time variable resulted in relative improvement in prediction accuracy of 26.8%.

 Using the Machine Learning Module within INFORM’s optimization solution, the application of ML to review and improve predicted outbound mode of transport, or OMT, and container dwell times should be run on a regular basis.
 Further, the output should be reviewed by a human expert before being used to modify optimization parameters.
-As noted in our previous paper, this expert discussion review process will assist operators in firstly, understanding the changes made inside of the optimization systems.
-And secondly, allow human operators to both learn from the output as well as gain confidence in the ML Module’s ability to recommend appropriate parameter improvements for future use.
+As noted in our previous paper, this expert discussion review process will, firstly, assist operators in understanding the changes made inside of the optimization systems, and secondly, allow human operators to both learn from the output and gain confidence in the ML Module’s ability to recommend appropriate parameter improvements for future use.